 Shrimp and Prawn Anatomies

 Although some aspects may not be as prominent as others, there are several parts of these crustaceans that help differentiate the two.
-Each of these types of shellfish have different types of gills; shrimp have lamellar (plate-like) gills, while prawns' gills are branching.
+Each of these types of shellfish has different types of gills; shrimp have lamellar (plate-like) gills, while prawns' gills are branching.
 In terms of their body makeup, shrimp have a side plate that overlays segments in front and behind; prawns side plates overlap tile-like from front to back.
 This structure affects their shape—a telltale sign whether you are eating a shrimp or a prawn is whether the body curls or not.
 The outer skeleton of the prawn doesn't allow it to bend at all and thus a prawn is somewhat straight.
 Shrimp, as we know, have a tight curl to them.

 Examining their legs will also help you decipher the two.
 Shrimp's front pincers are the largest and they have claws on two pairs of the legs.
 Prawns, on the other hand, have their largest pincers on the second pair of legs and claws on three pairs of their legs.
 Another difference between shrimp and prawns is that shrimp carry their fertilized eggs on the underside of their bodies beneath their tails and prawns release their fertilized eggs into the water to grow.